Ring (film): Plot

 During a sleepover, high schoolers Tomoko and Masami discuss an urban legend about a videotape that curses its viewers to die in seven days after a foreboding phone call.
 Tomoko then confesses that last week, she and her friends watched a strange videotape and received an inexplicable phone call.
-The phone rings, startling them, but it is an innocuous call.
-While Masami goes to the bathroom, Tomoko witnesses the TV turn on by itself and is killed by someone or something unseen.
+After a false alarm phone call, Masami goes to the toilet.
+Tomoko witnesses the TV turn on by itself and is killed by an unseen figure.

-Reiko Asakawa, Tomoko's aunt and a journalist investigating this urban legend, attends her funeral and learns that three of Tomoko's friends who watched the tape with her all died at the same time and presumably in the same way she did.
-Reiko finds an unmarked videotape in a resort cabin where the four stayed.
-It contains brief, seemingly unrelated scenes accompanied by screeching sounds, and ends with a shot of an eerie scene of a well.
-After watching, Reiko sees an apparition and receives a phone call on which she hears the screeching sounds from the tape.
+Reiko Asakawa, Tomoko's aunt and a journalist investigating this urban legend, attends her funeral and learns that three of Tomoko's friends who watched the tape with her all died at the same time.
+Reiko finds an unmarked videotape in a resort cabin in Izu where the four stayed.
+It contains brief, seemingly unrelated scenes accompanied by screeching sounds, and ends with a shot of a well.
+After watching, Reiko sees an apparition and receives a phone call emitting the screeching sounds from the tape.
 Convinced she has been cursed, Reiko takes the tape and leaves the cabin.

 Reiko enlists the help of her psychic ex-husband Ryūji Takayama.
-Examining a copy of the tape that Reiko made, the pair find a cryptic message spoken in an Ōshima dialect, and prepare to go to Ōshima.
-Before departing, Reiko catches Yōichi, her son with Ryūji, watching the tape after being peer pressured by "Tomoko."
+Examining a copy of the tape that Reiko made, the pair find a cryptic message spoken in an Ōshima dialect and prepare to go to Ōshima.
+Before departing, Reiko catches Yōichi, her son with Ryūji, watching the tape after being pressured by "Tomoko."